Bisque-IO/bop/rust/bop-rs/src/aof2/design_next.md

 ## 5. Concurrency and Synchronization
 - Append threads interact solely with lock-free hot-path state: atomics hold the active tail pointer, `next_offset`, logical record count, and backpressure gauges. `Segment::append_record` never touches the management mutex.
 - Management tasks (pending finalisations, preallocated segments, recovery metadata) live behind a separate async-aware mutex.
 Background workers operate on this lock without affecting append throughput.
 - `wait_for_writable_segment(timeout)` bridges the two domains.
 It first checks the atomic tail; only if no writable handle exists does it briefly acquire the management lock to trigger allocation or wait for a flush.
-When the timeout expires it returns `AofError::WouldBlock` instead of blocking the caller.
+When the timeout expires it returns `AofError::WouldBlock(BackpressureKind::Admission)` instead of blocking the caller.
 - Backpressure bookkeeping is entirely atomic.
 Exceeding thresholds flips a flag that causes `append_record` to fail fast with `WouldBlock`, leaving higher layers to decide when to retry or wait.
 - Manager commands run on dedicated threads, working directly with `SegmentFlushState` handles so fsync and allocation latency never block appenders.
 - Readers continue to share `Arc<Segment>` handles; finalized segments are mapped read-only so random access requires no coordination with the writer.

 ## 6. Append Pipeline
 1. `Aof::append_record(payload)` validates the payload and reads the current tail atomically.
-2. If no writable tail exists, it returns `AofError::WouldBlock`; callers that need blocking semantics invoke `wait_for_writable_segment(timeout)` to drive allocation or wait within the provided deadline.
+2. If no writable tail exists, it returns `AofError::WouldBlock(BackpressureKind::Admission)`; callers that need blocking semantics invoke `wait_for_writable_segment(timeout)` to drive allocation or wait within the provided deadline.
 3. Once a writable segment handle is available, the append loop writes through `Segment::append_record`, which updates atomics but never touches the management mutex.
 4. `RecordId` values are synthesised from the segment index and returned offset and handed back immediately.
 5. When a segment reports `is_full`, the handle enqueues its `SegmentFlushState` for the manager and clears the hot tail pointer; the management lock is touched only during this enqueue.